snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 It is important to note that, unlike on Instagram, TikTok's whitelisting feature does not grant access to all of a creator's account assets.
 Instead, the brand must specify a specific video to promote before proceeding.

+### Step 2 (Creator): Authorize Advertisements and Share the Video's Post Code This is the only step in the process of getting approved to advertise on TikTok that requires the creator's participation.

+The creator will need to allow the brand to use their content and provide the unique code for the video that the brand wants to promote.

+If the creator has worked with brands before, they will likely know what to do.
+If not, don't worry!
+The creator just needs to go to their TikTok account settings and follow these steps:

+1. Select "Creator tools" and turn on "Ad Settings".
+2. Enable "Ad authorization" (this will prompt the creator to authorize their content for promotion).
+3. After choosing a time frame, tap "Authorize".

 ## Influencer whitelisting: A marketer’s secret weapon